robertocarlosmedina/cv-creole-translator/README.md

 npm start
 ```

+**NOTE:** It's worth noting that the API supporting this app must be in the running state for.
+It can be found here: [Restfull API]

 ### All parts of the project into a whole
 The whole project is divided into parts and each part has an essential function in it.